November 12, 2020 | 15min read

 This has changed in September with the release of React Native 0.61 with a new feature called Fast Refresh.
 I did not have the chance to use it.
 It doesn’t support class components, which is a bad thing for legacy code, but probably a good idea to encourage moving to much clearer function components (with possible hooks).

 This is one of the most important differences, both on conceptual and execution levels.
 While React Native approaches the UI by wrapping the native views from both platforms into JS components, Flutter wants nothing to do with that.
 Instead, it bundles its own rendering engine.
 By doing so, Flutter makes sure it can optimize redrawing performances and that the UI looks the same on each supported device and even lets you switch “platform” on the fly, as I’m sure you’ve already seen in one presentation or another.
-If not, you might want to read this introduction to UI testing in Flutter.

 While this makes Flutter faster and lets you worry less about the widget rebuilds, since they’re optimised under the hood, this might cause it to lag behind on platform novelties, or even skip them entirely.